Prank Callers Are Flooding Trump's Voter Fraud Hotlines

 Describing the Trump campaign’s claims of voter fraud as “beyond parody,” Hirsch says that he has called the hotline a few different times.
 “As long as they keep putting up these numbers, they deserve any mockery they get and more,” he says.
 “People say that these calls are immature and childish.
 To that I say, ‘duh-doy.’
 I’m a cartoonist.
 It’s my job.”

-Rather than ring in to the hotline with a false tip, Twitter user Mike Cudinotta opted to simply play a recording of the “losing sound” from The Price Is Right when a Trump campaign worker answered his call on Saturday.
+Rather than ring in to the hotline with a false tip, Twitter user Mike Cucinotta opted to simply play a recording of the “losing sound” from The Price Is Right when a Trump campaign worker answered his call on Saturday.

-But while Cudinotta describes the prank call experience as “cathartic,” he says that he ultimately thinks the country needs time to heal— something he says the Trump campaign’s efforts are preventing.
+But while Cucinotta describes the prank call experience as “cathartic,” he says that he ultimately thinks the country needs time to heal— something he says the Trump campaign’s efforts are preventing.

 “It just seems disingenuous on their part to try to sell this story that there’s some kind of large-scale voter fraud going on when it’s a totally expected result and [the country needs] to heal,” he says.
 “I mean, making prank calls to the Trump campaign is not helping, but we need to have a conclusive result to heal the divide here.
 We shouldn’t have this doubt hanging over it.”